SciRuby/iruby/README.md

-# IRuby Notebook
+# IRuby

-## About this fork

-This version of IRuby allows the user to create a custom IPython profile that runs on the IRuby kernel.
-This profile also customizes the HTML frontend, specially for syntax highlighting.

-The old frontend files were removed as they are not used.
-The idea is to provide a Ruby backed kernel and let IPython do the rest.

-Also some fixes from [minrk's fork](https://github.com/minrk/iruby) were merged.
+This is a Ruby kernel for IPython.

+It adds a special `iruby_profile` command for staging some customization that enables the Ruby kernel by default, and sets syntax-highlighting in the notebook to Ruby mode.

 ### Usage